 With the growing importance of internal communications, many organizations not only have a dedicated Human Resources department but also a specialized Internal Communications team.

-This is where the lines get really blurry: who is now in charge of employee experience, employee engagement, workplace culture and change management?
+This is where the lines get really blurry: who is now in charge of employee experience, employee engagement, workplace culture and communication, as well as change management?

-3 Ways to Collaborate with HR to Enable a Thriving Workplace Culture
+3 Ways to Collaborate with HR to Enable a Positive Workplace Culture

 In order to set the tone for your workplace culture, you need to identify internal influencers within your organization.

-They’re the ones whom work colleagues turn to for advice regarding a workplace crisis or even problems with their managers.
+They’re the ones who work colleagues turn to for advice regarding a workplace crisis or even problems with their managers.